 Cyber 4.0 Forum, in Rome on June 3 and 4, 2026

-The Cyber 4.026 Forum Cyber 4.0 2026, on June 3 and 4, will bring together experts, institutions and leading companies in the cybersecurity sector in Rome for two days of discussion, insight and networking.
-This year the event will be held at The Dome – Luiss University, Viale Romania 32.
+The Cyber 4.0 Forum 2026, on June 3 and 4, will bring together experts, institutions and leading companies in the cybersecurity sector in Rome for two days of discussion, insight and networking.
+This year the event will be held at L’Aula Chiesa – Luiss University, Viale Romania 32.

 Why the Forum